 Secondments will always have an agreed end date and you’ll go back to your home role when it finishes.
 If you’re on a secondment and it lasts for more than 12 months, we may not be able to keep your home role open for you.
 If this is the case, we’ll talk to you about what this means and what your options are before your secondment is due to end.
 If your secondment is to be extended, this will need to be approved by your home manager, secondment manager and People team representative.

-If you’re on secondment, then your manager will consider the grade of your home role and how much the secondment may be a stretch for you when assessing your performance and adjust the level of expectation if appropriate.
+If you’re on secondment, then your manager will consider the work level/grade of your home role and how much the secondment may be a stretch for you when assessing your performance and adjust the level of expectation if appropriate.